aimachaudhry/nhanes_inferential_2021_23/README.md

-# nhanes_inferential_2021_23
+# NHANES 2021-2023 Inferential Analytics
-Using NHANES data to perform inferential statistics
+This project uses NHANES data to perform inferential statistics using Python and R in Google Colab by exploring the relationships between various variables.